jacobp100/sciline-editor/README.md

 Some elements have special insertion and deletion logic.
 For example, if you insert a fraction in the middle of `1 2`, you'll get a fraction of a half, and if you delete that fraction with the numerator and denominator in tact, it will revert to `1 2`.
 Most other elements don't let you delete them unless they're empty

-The superscript encoding leads to a really natural eding experience.
+The superscript encoding leads to a really natural editing experience.
 If you have one digit raised to a power, you could insert another digit between the the first and the superscript to move the superscript.
-You could also put brackets between, and the superscript is still maintained
+You could also put a close bracket between the number and the superscript, and the superscript will move to the close bracket - very handy for refactoring equations

 ### Convertion to MathML and TechniCalc Calculator AST